finos/symphony-bdk-python/docsrc/markdown/faq.md

 1. If you are running MacOS X, the cause may be due to a bug when installing python on mac as documented in this [stackoverflow issue](https://stackoverflow.com/questions/42098126/mac-osx-python-ssl-sslerror-ssl-certificate-verify-failed-certificate-verify).
    If so, try to run `bash /Applications/Python*/Install\ Certificates.command` and rerun your bot.
+If you are not able to locate `Certificate.command`, try running script mentioned [here](https://stackoverflow.com/a/61142526).

 2. If issue persists or if you are not running MacOS X, the certificate is probably self-signed or not present in your OS keychain.
 If so, the recommended way to solve this is to use valid certificates signed with a trusted CA.